Art3mK/AWS-DevOps/opsworks.md

     - rollback
       ![alt](./images/opsworks_rollback.png)

+## Load balancing

+After you attach a load balancer to a layer, AWS OpsWorks Stacks does the following:
+- Deregisters any currently registered instances.
+- Automatically registers the layer's instance's when they come online and deregisters instances when they leave the online state, including load-based and time-based instances.
+- Automatically activates and deactivates the instances' Availability Zones.

+To use Elastic Load Balancing with a stack, you must first create one or more load balancers in the same region by using the Elastic Load Balancing console, CLI, or API.
+You should be aware of the following:
+- You can attach only one load balancer to a layer.
+- Each load balancer can handle only one layer.
+- AWS OpsWorks Stacks does not support Application Load Balancer.
+You can only use Classic Load Balancer with AWS OpsWorks Stacks.

 ### To register RDS instances with a stack

 - In the AWS OpsWorks Stacks console, click Layer in the navigation pane, click + Layer or Add a layer to open the Add Layer page, and then click the RDS tab.